dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### setDocumentType

-Specifies the type of document to scan, such as ID cards or passports.
+Sets the type of document to scan, such as ID cards or passports.

 ```java
 void setDocumentType(EnumDocumentType type);